 These include group purchasing strength, malpractice insurance discounts and an attractive PACT-sponsored health insurance plan.

 Strength in numbers

 PACT members also have access to a line of credit for times when their division experiences a cash flow interruption or disruption.

-More recently, PACT has created a hospitalist division to treat our admitted patients.
-We also have recently opened the PACT Lab in partnership with Clinical Lab Partners.
-All PACT members share in the profits of these ventures on a pro rata basis without having to do any additional work.
+More recently, we have opened the PACT Lab in partnership with Quest Diagnostics.
+All PACT members share in the profits of this venture on a pro rata basis without having to do any additional work.

 Continuous quality improvement

 To help achieve nationally recognized quality improvement goals, PACT members participate in PQRS and Meaningful Use programs, and all PACT primary care providers are assisted through the NCQA Patient-Centered Medical Home certification process.
 Along with other benefits, this assistance helps ensure that our members maintain or improve their revenue-generating ability for as long as they practice medicine.

 Today’s physicians face a myriad of financial and accounting issues ranging from collection issues and claim denials to shrinking reimbursements and rising operational costs.
 Particularly for smaller practices, these challenges can take a toll on your practice, to say nothing of your state of mind.
 PACT members have access to the following back-office services from PACT Management Services Organization (PACT MSO):